thanh253/thanh253/README.md

 - Background in Artificial Intelligence
 - Focused on research-driven architecture extension and structured ML training pipelines
-- Experienced in implementing and modifying research-based deep learning models
+- Experienced in translating research papers into reproducible deep learning implementations
 - Interested in building AI systems with strong experimental structure and deployment awareness

 This GitHub showcases selected academic and applied AI system projects.